AxisCommunications/media-stream-library-js/README.md

 _Note for IE11 users_: although we don't support or test IE11, it should work provided that you use the legacy bundle `media-stream-library.legacy.min.js`.
-You can also bundle it yourself, in which case you need import from `dist/es5` and be aware that certain dependencies (e.g. `debug`) have to be transpiled as they no longer ship es5 code.
+You can also bundle it yourself and be aware that certain dependencies (e.g.
+`debug`) have to be transpiled as they no longer ship es5 code.
 You can look at the `webpack.legacy.config.js` to see how we build the legacy bundle.
 Since IE11 is not supported or tested at all, you might run into different issues as well.
 We welcome contributions keeping the legacy bundle working, as long as it's limited to the webpack configuration.

 ## Installation